Governors from both parties plan painful cuts amid budget crises across the U.S.

 Illinois passed a large income tax increase last month in an effort to close a budget deficit that approached half of its general fund budget.
 In Michigan, where state revenues this year were smaller than they were in 1997, officials have ended funding for the state fair, which was first held in 1849.
 In New Jersey, lawmakers are bracing for a new round of cuts to be made by Christie, who has said that he would trim health-care assistance to low-income families and restructure aid to local governments and school systems.

-"We can't continue to spend money we don't have.
-We can't print money, and we can't run deficits," he said in his State of the State speech last month.
-"So we have to continue to make some very tough decisions about what we can afford - and what we can't."
+"We can't continue to spend money we don't have," he said in his State of the State speech last month.
+"So we have to continue to make some very tough decisions about what we can afford."

 In Nevada, newly elected Gov. Brian Sandoval (R) has proposed rolling back education spending to 2007 levels as part of a plan to patch the state's $1.2 billion budget gap without raising taxes.